-FAA mandates the anti-collision lights to be visible from at least 3 miles away so if a drone is flying over your house at night, you can easily see either of these hovering lights in the sky.
+FAA mandates the anti-collision lights to be visible from at least 3 miles away, so if a drone is flying over your house at night, you can easily see either of these hovering lights in the sky.

-Even with the waiver, they have to install the anti-collision lights on their drone which makes them pretty easy to see from below.
+Even with the waiver, they have to install the anti-collision lights on their drone, making them pretty easy to see from below.

 How to spot a drone at night?

 Coming back to our main question about spotting a drone at night, there are several methods that you can use to guard yourself against invasive drones.